wnielson/Plex-Remote-Transcoder/README.md

 Addtionally, for proposed features and some current limitations, check out [this page](https://github.com/wnielson/Plex-Remote-Transcoder/wiki/Improvements-&-Additional-Features).

+**NOTE**

+Upgrading `Plex Media Server` often breaks things and it takes us some time to figure out what needs to be fixed.
+It is suggested that you avoid upgrading your Plex server before checking here first.

+**The latest confirmed working version** is `Plex Media Server` 1.0.3.2461.
+If you try a newer version and encounter an issue, please report it.

 ## Releases

 For versions of Plex Media Server below version 1.0, use release [0.2.2](https://github.com/wnielson/Plex-Remote-Transcoder/releases/tag/0.2.2).
 For the newest version of Plex Media Server, use the main branch or the [newest release](https://github.com/wnielson/Plex-Remote-Transcoder/releases).